The four young people were making quite a lot of noise as they trooped through the neighborhood, but nobody really cared.

 The two old people waved from their chairs, where they were watching a Christmas show, and eating a wonderful dinner.
 Jack had cooked it earlier; it was another of his hobbies.

 “As snug as a bug in a rug, Mrs. MacGregor would say.”
 This from Kelly.
 “Brrr.
 It’s cold.”

-Jack headed off down his own road, walking along with his long stride, in the old flappy raincoat that Kelly had first saw him in a few years before.
+Jack headed off down his own road, walking along with his long stride, in the old raincoat that Kelly had first seen him in a few years before.
+It was flapping in the wind, as usual.
 He’d been a bit scary then—no one understood why he wouldn’t look at them, or why he never wanted to go out of his house.
 But as usual, that was before they’d gotten to know him.
 Now everyone in town liked Jack.

 “Come on, let’s go home!” she ran to catch up with the boys who were throwing snowballs at each other.

-And new snow was coming down.
+And snow was coming down hard now.
 It was supposed to be eight inches or more—that should be plenty!

 “You’re going for a ride!” exclaimed Doug, as they swarmed in the front door the next afternoon.